Got Questions About Divorce?

 There may be advantages to initiating the case.
 For instance, it may be possible (in Kansas) to obtain temporary orders before the other party has joined the case (called ex parte orders).
 However, once the opposing party has been served, they have the right to request a hearing and present their side.

 No. That would constitute a conflict of interest.
-A divorce lawyer involved in the process should provide representation and advice to only one party.
-Any party who chooses not to have a lawyer should not look to the other party’s lawyer for legal advice or guidance.
+A divorce lawyer involved in the process provides representation and advice to only one party.